coolhead/flint-docs/01.getting_started/04.terminology/docs.md

 ## Flintbox

-> flintbox is collection of similar flintbits in git repository
+> Flintbox is a collection of similar Flintbits stored in the git repository

-Flintbox is a git repository which contains or hold all the flintbits (workflows written in Ruby or Groovy).
-They are collection of similar functioning flintbits.
-F
+Flintbox is a git repository which contains or packages the Flintbits (workflows written in Ruby or Groovy).
+The collection of similar Flintbits packaged within the git repository or Flintbox.

-Flintbox can be deployed independently and are version-ed in git repository.
+Flintbox can be deployed independently and are versioned within the git repository.

 ## Flintbit

-> ruby or groovy scripts stored inside flintbox
+> ruby or groovy scripts developed and packaged inside Flintbox

-Flintbit is a ruby or groovy script, which contain your business logic.
-It uses 'flitbit functions' to get input, call connectors and other flintbits and finally to set output.
+Flintbit is a ruby or groovy script, which contain the business logic.
+It uses 'flintbit functions' to get input, call connectors or to call or trigger other Flintbits.

-Flintbits accept JSON as input give out JSON as output.
-All flintbits are accessible via RESTful APIs making them micro-services.
+Flintbits accepts JSON as input and returns JSON in output.
+All Flintbits are accessible via RESTful APIs, hence expose them as micro-services.

 ## Flintbit objects and functions

-> objects and functions that are used to interact with flint from your scripts
+> objects and functions that are used to interact with Flint from your scripts

-Flintbit functions are readily available in all the flintbits.
+Flintbit functions those are readily available in all the Flintbits.

 They are used to:
 * Read JSON or XML input. e.g. `@input.get("name")`